scoutsaachi/zatt/README.md

 ### Client

 To interact with the cluster, we need a client.
-Navigate down into the client directory and open a python interpreter (`$ python3`) and run the following commands:
+Navigate down into the client directory (`$cd zatt/client`) and open a python interpreter (`$ python3`) and run the following commands:

 ```